On energy and its positivity in spacetimes with an expanding flat de Sitter background: Main conjecture and theorem

-\begin{remark} The condition $\lambda \leq \alpha_\lambda$ may be always satisfied in certain settings; an explicit example is provided by the Schwarzschild--de Sitter case discussed in Section \ref{subsect: SchwDeS}. \end{remark}

 \begin{remark} We note that Theorem \ref{thm: main} holds for any choice of the second fundamental form $k$.
 In particular, we can adopt two different points of view: \begin{enumerate} \item \textbf{Fixed geometric data.} One may fix an initial data set $(\Omega, g, k)$ that is completely independent of $\lambda$.
-In this case, $\lambda$ acts as an external parameter, and $\alpha_\lambda$ depends only on the intrinsic geometry of $\Sigma$ and on the Liu--Yau energy $E_{\LY}$ computed from the fixed data and hence is independent of $\lambda$.
-Therefore the theorem provides an interval $[0, \lambda_{\max}]$, where $\lambda_{\max} = \alpha$, of admissible values of $\lambda$ for which the data embeds within the cosmological horizon and the quasi-local energy $E_\lambda$ is nonnegative.
-In this case, the rigidity part of Theorem \ref{thm: main} can be understood as if $\lambda = \lambda_{\rm max} > 0$ and $E_\lambda = 0$, then $\Sigma$ is isometric to a round sphere. \item \textbf{$\lambda$-dependent data.} Alternatively, one may consider a $\lambda$-dependent family of data $(\Omega, g(\lambda), k(\lambda))$, for instance determined by the constraint equations or by prescribing an umbilic second fundamental form.
-In this case, both $E_{\LY}$ and $\alpha_\lambda$ vary with $\lambda$, and the theorem can be applied pointwise by verifying the condition $\lambda \leq \a_\l$ for each value of $\lambda$. \end{enumerate} \end{remark}
+In this case, $\lambda$ acts as an external parameter, and $\alpha$ is independent of $\lambda$.
+Therefore, in this case, the theorem provides an interval $[0, \alpha]$ of admissible values of $\lambda$ for which the data embeds within the cosmological horizon and the quasi-local energy $E_\lambda$ is nonnegative. \item \textbf{$\lambda$-dependent data.} Alternatively, one may consider a $\lambda$-dependent family of data $(\Omega, g(\lambda), k(\lambda))$, for instance determined by the constraint equations or by prescribing an umbilic second fundamental form.
+In this case, $\alpha$ depends on $\lambda$ since $E_{\LY}$ does.
+The theorem can be applied pointwise by verifying the condition $\lambda \leq \a$ for each value of $\lambda$. \end{enumerate} \end{remark}